Health Literacy Tips for Patients

 - Complex information

-There are many ways a provider can offer health care information to a patient to ensure understanding, depending on which type of learner you are.
+There are many ways a provider can offer healthcare information to a patient to ensure understanding.
+This depends on which type of learner they are:

 - Visual learners — Learn best by looking at pictures, videos or being shown how to do something.
 The information they are explaining to you can sound confusing.
 Visuals can help you understand your symptoms, diagnosis or prescription instructions better.